-In addition to taking the above indicators into account, the investment process also employs the optional indicators from Tables 2 and 3 of Annex I to the RTS where sufficient data is available
+In principle, all indicators relevant to government bonds from Table 1, 2 and 3 of Annex I of the RTS are taken into account where sufficient data is available.

-The PAI indicators and metrics derived from considering the PAI can be found in the sustainabilityrelated information anne x in the annual reports of the Fund for reporting periods beginning on or after 1 January 2023.
+The PAI indicators and metrics derived from considering the PAI can be found in the sustainabilityrelated information anne x in the annual reports of the Fund.